-The village is 80 per cent ski in, ski out with a slope running through its centre meaning it’s always easy to get to the lifts, if your accommodation isn’t slope side, it won’t be more than a couple of minutes away.
+The village is 80 per cent ski in, ski out with a slope running through its centre meaning it’s always easy to get to the lifts.
+If your accommodation isn’t slope side, it won’t be more than a couple of minutes away.
 The village itself is pastel coloured with an intimate Austrian feel as a result and with numerous shops, bars and restaurants you will have plenty of choice on where to eat if you don’t fancy cooking (most accommodations have their own kitchens).

 It’s very family friendly as well, with a decent ski school, plenty of non-ski activities such as sleigh rides and sledding and a fantastically varied terrain.
-Everything is in close proximity which makes for a very stress free ski experience, no queues, no trekking to the slopes, empty pistes and friendly locals.
+Everything is in close proximity which makes for a very stress free ski holiday; no queues, no trekking to the slopes, empty pistes and friendly locals.
 You may even catch a free ski tour with Nancy Greene, gold medallist at the 1968 Winter Olympics, she’s around most weekends.

 Skiing in the resort

 From the village base, three mountains provide 4,270 acres of skiable slopes and glades, where you can stick to the pistes or dip in and out of the trees.
 You’ll find the area pleasantly quiet for the duration of your stay, queues are almost an old wives tale here and you’ll often find that you have the entire slope to yourself.
 Being inland the resort gets an abundance of light, dry snow providing fantastic conditions all season long.